xenholic/xenholic/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on nothing
+- 🔭 I’m currently working on nothing.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, and Golang.
-- 👯 I’m looking to collaborate on Full-stack
+- 👯 I’m looking to collaborate on Full-stack or Frontend
-- 🤔 I’m looking for help with Jobs
+- 🤔 I’m looking for help with Jobs.
-- 💬 Ask me about Anything
+- 💬 Ask me about Anything.
-- 📫 How to reach me: instagram : @xenholic
+- 📫 How to reach me: instagram : @xenholic.
-- 😄 Pronouns: ...
+- 😄 Pronouns: This github is mine 😄.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Like to learn something new.